Overview¶

 Project Settings¶

 Metadata fields that identify your project.
-They don't affect how Vulcan runs, but they're useful for organization and discovery.
+They don't affect how Vulcan runs, but catalog tools rely on them for organization and discovery.

 | Option | Description | Type | Required |